ShehaanN/Cybersecurity-Portfolio/II. Networks and Network Security/README.md

 In this activity, I worked as a cybersecurity analyst for yummyrecipesforme.com to investigate a website security incident.
 I analyzed network traffic, identified how a brute force attack allowed unauthorized access to the admin account, and examined how malicious code redirected users to a fake website.
 Based on the investigation, I recommended OS hardening and security measures to help prevent similar attacks in the future.

+### 4.1 Analyze Network Hardening

+In this activity, I analyzed a data breach in a social media organization, identified key network vulnerabilities, and proposed network hardening methods, including MFA, strong password policies, and firewall configuration improvements.
+I also explained how these security measures help reduce risks and prevent future attacks.

 _**Note:** For detailed instructions, see_ [Instructions](https://github.com/ShehaanN/Cybersecurity-Portfolio/blob/main/II.%20Networks%20and%20Network%20Security/Instructions.md).

 ## Proposed Resolution